 In the age of digitalization, the time-frame to adjust is getting smaller, and the pressure to act disproportionately stronger.
 We squandered a great deal of time, for example, in discussing the sense of the cloud, and in searching for reasons not to use it.
 Technical and legal concerns and the general question of the security of data were in the foreground of these considerations.
 With today’s discussion of digitalization, however, we are now getting to the crux of the matter for enterprises: How can industry adapt to the changed conditions in the global trade of goods and services, and how will future competitiveness be ensured?
 This topic is taken up by Lucie Poisson and Martin Schmidt from 1&1 IONOS in an article examining how SMEs need to respond to a changing business environment.

 The way out of the digitalization echo chamber

 I take it as read that everyone reading this has an open mind on the topic of digitalization, and is at the very least inquisitive about the topic.
-It is likely that you are interested in modern work processes, mobile work, digital devices, perhaps also voice assistants and smart homes.
-Maybe even artificial intelligence, the Internet of Things, blockchain, and many more.
+It is likely that you are interested in modern work processes and New Work (if so, be sure to read the article "Making the Leap to the New Digital Working Culture" by Lucia Falkenberg, CPO at the eco Association).
+You are probably also interested in digital devices, perhaps also voice assistants and smart homes.
+Maybe even artificial intelligence, the Internet of Things (here, an article from ImagineOn's Sebastian Floss offers valuable insights into prototyping IoT products and services), blockchain, and many more.